Nautichthys

-Nautichthys is a genus of marine ray-finned fishes, sculpins, belonging to the subfamily Hemitripterinae which is part of the family Agonidae.
+Nautichthys is a genus of marine ray-finned fishes.
+They are the only members of the family Nautichthyidae, the sailfin sculpins.
 These fishes are found in the North Pacific Ocean.

+They were previously placed in the subfamily Hemitripterinae which is part of the family Agonidae, but a 2026 study found it to form a distinct clade together with Hemilepidotus and Hemitripteridae, and morphologically distinct enough to deserve its own family.

 Species

 There are currently three recognized species in this genus: